 Exposed: Humanity craves power book cover

 «Exposed.
-Humanity Craves Power« (I'm not sure how are you supposed to spell the title correctly) is not the first book of Anton D Morris.
+Humanity Craves Power« (I'm not sure how you are supposed to spell the title correctly) is not the first book of Anton D Morris.
 His other work — «Men, Djinn & Angels« — is also a very good story I enjoyed a lot.

 The title might be a bit long, but it's accurate.
 This book tells about power.
 How and why you acquire it.
 How you keep it.
 To what end you use it.
 What you feel in the process.